1991 Volvo International

 The 1991 Volvo International was a men's tennis tournament played on outdoor hard courts at the Cullman-Heyman Tennis Center in New Haven, Connecticut in the United States and was part of the Championship Series of the 1991 ATP Tour.
 It was the 19th edition of the tournament and ran from August 12 through August 19, 1991.
-Petr Korda won the singles title.
+Petr Korda, who was seeded 11th, won the singles title.